ba-st/Buoy/docs/tutorial/Assertions.md

 ```

 Note that in this case we are configuring all the conditions to enforce.
 Let's
 try now replacing `code` with `'AR3'` and `Do it` again.
-By default all the
+By default, all the
-conditions to enforce are checked so you should get an error message combining
+conditions to enforce are checked, so you should get an error message combining
 both explanations, and if you handle the raised exception you can get all the
 failures by sending it the message `failures`.